Read more about Dan here.

 REACH is a member of Partners in Diversity, an organization operating under the Charitable Trust of the Portland Business Alliance.
 Partners in Diversity works with companies like REACH to help recruit and retain professionals of color to the Portland region.

-- For a position description, click here.
+For full position description, click here.

 REACH is a private, nonprofit community development organization.
 REACH provides quality affordable housing and opportunities for individuals, families, and communities to thrive.